shoeffner/mthesis/src/models_and_methods.md

 needed to estimate the head pose in relation to the camera.
 A simplified 3D head model using six landmarks is proposed by @Mallick2016.
 It does not use the metric system but coordinates within "some arbitrary reference frame" [@Mallick2016].
-The model uses the nose tip as the origin and spans the coordinate system parallel to the standard anatomical planes.
-The $x$ axis is parallel to the coronal and transverse planes, with the positive values to the left from the head's perspective. @Mallick2016 uses left and right from the viewers perspective. \Gaze{} uses left and right from the head's perspective which is more in line with @Swennen2006.
-Thus when looking at the model, the $x$ axis go to the right.
+The model uses the tip of the nose as the origin and spans the coordinate system parallel to the standard anatomical planes.
+The $x$ axis is parallel to the coronal and transverse planes, with the positive values to the left from the head's perspective. @Mallick2016 uses left and right from the viewer's perspective. \Gaze{} uses left and right from the head's perspective which is more in line with @Swennen2006.
+Thus when looking at the model, the $x$ axis stretches to the right.
 The $z$ axis is parallel to
 the transverse plane and lies inside the mid-sagittal plane, pointing away from the face.
-The $y$ axis is orthogonal to the $x$ and $z$ axes, it points upwards in relation to the head. \Cref{tab:3dheadmodel} summarizes the data points and @fig:3dheadlandmarks visualizes the locations and coordinate system.
+The $y$ axis is orthogonal to the $x$ and $z$ axes and points upwards in relation to the head. \Cref{tab:3dheadmodel} summarizes the model points and @fig:3dheadlandmarks visualizes the locations and the coordinate system.
 The model is converted to the metric system to be useful for \Gaze{} using data from
 @Facebase, in particular the mean outer canthal width.
 This is the width of the left and right eyes outer corners, from $\ex_r$ to $\ex_l$. @Facebase